cascadiacollections/node-gittip/README.md

 ## Examples

-Demos of the gittip module are located in: [./examples](https://github.com/KevinTCoughlin/node-gittip/tree/master/examples)
+Demos of the gratipay module are located in: [./examples](https://github.com/KevinTCoughlin/node-gratipay/tree/master/examples)

 ## Usage